PersiaML/tutorials/src/configuring/index.md

   forward_buffer_size: 1000
 ```

+Depending on the scope, `global_config` was divided into three major sections, namely `common_config`, `shard_server_config` and `middleware_config`. `common_config` provides global settings for PersiaML training and inference jobs. `shard_server_config` provides configurations for the PersiaML embedding server, and `middleware_config` provides configurations for the PersiaML middleware.
 The following is a detailed description of each configuration.

 ### common_config